stdcerr/xfce-test/README.md

 # Architecture

-This test is set-up as a docker container which is displaying it's X11 content on a Xephyr instance on your screen.
+This test is set-up as a podman container which is displaying it's X11 content on a Xephyr instance on your screen.

 The first process to be started is [LDTP](https://ldtp.freedesktop.org/wiki/) As "toolkit-accessibility" is activated (see Dockerfile) LDTP provides an XMLRPC port to run automated tests.